MaudGautier/MaudGautier.github.io/_sections/C-omics-01-01-fastq-format.md

 The sequence ID follows a specific pattern which differs according to the sequencing platform used (Illumina, 454, Ion Torrent, PacBio...).
 The specific patterns of each platform are described <a href="https://www.ncbi.nlm.nih.gov/sra/docs/submitformats/#platform-specific-fastq-files">here</a> by the NCBI.

 This section focuses exclusively on the sequence ID format outputed by Illumina (the one that provides most details).
-Illumina has used two different formats according to the version of the <a href="{% post_url 2019-01-27-CASAVA %}">CASAVA software package</a> used.
+Illumina has used two different formats according to the version of the CASAVA software package used.
 The most recent format is in the following form:

 ```bash
 @<instrument>:<run>:<flowcell>:<lane>:<tile>:<x-pos>:<y-pos> <read>:<filtered or not>:<control number>:<barcode>